 When will I get to upgrade to Ubuntu 18.04?

 If you are using Ubuntu 17.10 and have correct update settings in place (as mentioned in the previous section), you should be notified for upgrading to Ubuntu 18.04 within a few days of Ubuntu 18.04 release.
-Since Ubuntu servers encounter heavy load on the release day, not everyone gets the upgrade the same day.

 For Ubuntu 16.04 users, it may take some weeks before they are officially notified of the availability of Ubuntu 18.04.
 Usually, this will happen after the first point release Ubuntu 18.04.1.
 This point release fixes the newly discovered bugs in 18.04.